Facts About Hickory

 Where Hickory Hardwood Originates

-Since there are many varieties of this domestic hardwood species, the origins are numerous.
-The Southern shagbark hickory is a hickory hardwood that grows in limestone soils.
+The origins can be numerous since these are domestic hardwood species.
+Southern shagbark hickory is a hickory hardwood that grows in limestone soils.
 This species originates in the Southeastern areas of the United States.
 A bitternut hickory originates wherever a moist and damp forest thrives.
 A pignut hickory grows on broad ridges.
 The kingnut hickory grows in very wet, bottomland forests.
-A red hickory grows on slopes and forest ridges.
-A shagbark hickory will grow in a variety of environments and prefer drained soils.
-Mockernut hickory thrives in dry soil found on slopes and ridges.
+Red hickory grows on slopes and forest ridges.
+A shagbark hickory will grow in various environments and prefers drained soils while mockernut hickory thrives in dry soil on slopes and ridges.

 Use of Hickory Hardwood

-As a homeowner, there are many choices to make for the design and functionality of your dwelling.
+As a homeowner, there can be many choices to make for the design and functionality of your dwelling.
 A domestic hardwood species such as hickory offers many advantages.
 To start, the hardness of a wood is measured by the Janka Rating System.
-As a reference point, oak wood measures in at a Janka rating of 1290.
+As a reference point, oak wood measures the Janka rating of 1290.
 Hickory hardwood is the hardest hardwood available with a rating of 1820.

-This high rating on the Janka system translates into a long lasting, durable wood that is resistant to termites, mold, fungus, scratches, and general wear and tear.
-This domestic hardwood species is less prone to warping, sagging and twisting.
-It remains solid creating a flooring solution that is unsurpassed in resilience and strength.
+This high rating on the Janka system translates into long-lasting, durable wood resistant to termites, mold, fungus, scratches, and general wear and tear.
+This domestic hardwood species is less prone to warping, sagging, and twisting.
+It remains solid, creating an unsurpassed flooring solution with resilience and strength.